Frequently asked questions

 Truyu is a digital identity protection tool that alerts you when your identity may be being used or misused.
 We are currently in pilot and we look forward to hearing your feedback as you use the service.
 Truyu is a mobile application from x15ventures which is built by CommBank.

-When an online identity check occurs in your name, Truyu can alert you for a majority* of ID checks conducted by Australian businesses that run identity checks using systems which match your identity information against information held by the document issuer or official record holder using third party systems.
-We do not have full coverage of all ID checks, so you should use Truyu in conjunction with your normal fraud-prevention behaviours.
+When an online identity check occurs in your name, Truyu can alert you for a majority* of identity checks conducted by Australian businesses that run identity checks using systems which match your identity information against information held by the document issuer or official record holder using third party systems.
+We do not have full coverage of all identity checks, so you should use Truyu in conjunction with your normal fraud-prevention behaviours.
 In the event of identity misuse, Truyu provides helpful links and remediation prompts to help you resecure your information as efficiently as possible and avoid additional harm or loss.

 Truyu will also alert you if we detect your email address(es) have been exposed in a data breach and provides proactive guidance to enhance your online security.